How to grow camellias

 Watering

-Water your camellias regularly when they are newly planted (the first 18 months) and water through the summer months as this is when the flowers are produced.
+Water newly planted camellias as needed until they are established (the first 18 months).
+Don't allow the soil to dry out through the summer months as this is when the flowers are produced.
 Aim to keep the soil moist and check it with trowel about 10cm (4in) down – if it feels dry at this level, water well.

 Avoid prolonged spells of watering with tap water if you live in a hard water area.
 Rainwater from a waterbutt is preferable.